FraunhoferIVV/fastiot/docs/source/tutorials/part_4_specific_topics/02_creating_custom_services.rst

 To add your own service you have to follow a few basic steps:

-1. Create the Service inheriting either from :class:`fastiot.cli.model.service.InfrastructureService` or if you only have some minor adjustments inherit from any service inheriting from :class:`fastiot.cli.model.service.InfrastructureService` itself.
+1. Create the Service inheriting either from :class:`fastiot.cli.model.infrastructure_service.InfrastructureService` or if you only have some minor adjustments inherit from any service inheriting from :class:`fastiot.cli.model.infrastructure_service.InfrastructureService` itself.
    You may add those class anywhere in your project.
 It is recommended to use something like ``your_project_lib.extension.services``.
 2. Add the corresponding import, e.g.  ``your_project_lib.extension.services`` to your :file:`configure.py` in your